-A High-Performance, Combo Box Powertrain Solution: The Key to EV Adoption
+A High-Performance, Powertrain Integration Solution: The Key to EV Adoption

 Read the white paper

-There are many different ways to implement a combo-box architecture, but Figure 2 outlines four of the most common approaches (using an onboard charger and a high-voltage DC/DC combo box as the example) to achieve high power density when combining the powertrain, control circuit and mechanics.
+There are many different ways to implement powertrain integration, but Figure 2 outlines four of the most common approaches (using an onboard charger and a high-voltage DC/DC integration as the example) to achieve high power density when combining the powertrain, control circuit and mechanics.
 The options are:

 - Option No. 1 with independent systems; not as popular today as it was several years ago.